beginning of content

 Key facts

-• During a physical examination, a doctor may need to touch or look at all or part of your body to diagnose an injury or health condition.
+• During a physical examination, your doctor may need to touch or look at part or all of your body to diagnose an injury or health condition.

-• The doctor might measure your heart rate, blood pressure, height and weight, look in your throat or ears with a torch, or listen to your heart or lungs with a stethoscope.
+• Your doctor might measure your heart rate, blood pressure, height and weight, look in your throat or ears with a torch, or listen to your heart or lungs with a stethoscope.

 • Sometimes you might need to have an examination of your breasts, genital area or rectum.

-• Your doctor must get your consent to examine you, give you privacy to undress and respect your dignity by only exposing areas that need to be examined.
+• Your doctor must get your consent to examine you, give you privacy to undress and respect your dignity by only looking at the parts of your body that need to be examined.

-• You can ask to see another doctor for an examination, or to have someone else you trust in the room (a chaperone) with you during the examination.
+• You can ask to see another doctor for an examination or to have someone you trust (a chaperone) in the room during the examination.

 What is a physical examination?

-A physical examination is when a doctor checks all or part of your body to find out more about your general health, or to diagnose an injury or health condition.
+A physical examination is when your doctor checks part or all of your body to find out more about your health, or to diagnose an injury or health condition.

 When might you need an examination by a doctor?